 Post-Game Plan: 4 Directions you can go

-Okay so we’re three to four weeks down the road on our Game Planning Workshop.
+Okay, so we’re four weeks down the road on our Game Planning Diagnostic.
 And now you have your Game Plan in hand.
 We’ve diagnosed the gaps in your current digital marketing and exposed opportunities.
 We’ve documented our solution in the form of a month-by-month set of priorities based on your scores.

 So what’s next?
 You have options.

 If you have the skills and manpower in-house, take the detailed plan and run with it.
 It’s yours to execute on.

 Option 2: Get a Coach.
 Your team + support, guidance, and accountability

 If you have a team in place but recognize that overhauling your digital marketing may require support, coaching may be the ticket.
 Ensuring you realize the vision, providing creative and technical insights and experience is part of our program.
 Keeping you accountable to what we all agreed are your KPIs will help you actually achieve your targets.
 And the final part may be a little less obvious.
 Changing things up often requires a new mindset, processes and habits.
 A good coach will help reinforce the why behind the what and get your team rowing in the same direction.
 If getting you to the goal line faster and helping you realize your potential sooner than later sounds like a sound investment, this is likely a good choice for you.
 (And spoiler alert, there’s nothing like some early successes to help a team embrace the framework and the vision.)